 When I leave the house to go to work, I turn on the Smart Push Notification easily from the app just as most people turn on their home alarm system when they leave their home or business.
 When someone gets close to my front door, come up the driveway or walk into my backyard, I’m notified immediately by my phone that someone’s entered a certain zone.
 The app gives me an immediate choice to playback video of what just happened or view that particular security camera live.
 Now I have a choice to respond quickly.
 I can talk to that person through my phone, call a neighbor or contact the authorities before there’s a break-in.

-Now that prices have fallen on smart surveillance cameras, I decided to upgrade my own home security camera system with higher resolution security cameras with the much needed safety options.
+Now that prices have fallen on smart surveillance cameras, I decided to upgrade my own home security camera system with higher resolution security cameras with the much-needed safety options.
 I’ve also initiated the new Line Detection feature that eliminates false alerts caused by insects and weather.
-As an installer and consultant I learned the hard way over the years the importance of using the highest resolution cameras wherever possible to view and record faces, license plates, or small details of clothing or tattoos that may help authorities identify someone quickly if there’s suspicious activity near doors, windows and other areas.
+As an installer and consultant, I learned the hard way over the years the importance of using the highest resolution cameras wherever possible to view and record faces, license plates, or small details of clothing or tattoos that may help authorities identify someone quickly if there’s suspicious activity near doors, windows and other areas.
 A weakness in home alarm and security systems is letting someone know you’re not home, besides your car not being parked out front, the lack of response from someone knocking on your front or back door gives intruders a window of opportunity to get inside of your home or business undetected by busy or absent neighbors.
-For that reason, I decided to upgrade my front and backdoor cameras with 2 way audio surveillance cameras.
+For that reason, I decided to upgrade my front and backdoor cameras with 2-way audio surveillance cameras.
 Homeowners and businesses can communicate with the mail and package delivery person and give them instructions through their mobile phones.
-They can also greet guest who come to the either door even if they don’t ring the doorbell.
-Potential thieves keep moving after they’re confronted with a 2 way audio camera.
+They can also greet guests who come to either door even if they don’t ring the doorbell.
+Potential thieves keep moving after they’re confronted with a 2-way audio camera.

-Newer HD security camera systems also have features like head counting to give you an idea the amount of foot traffic you’re getting near your home or business.
-Because of these upgrades we decided to offer security camera packages with all of these features available on all of our systems.
+Newer HD security camera systems also have features like people counting to give you an idea the amount of foot traffic you’re getting near your home or business.
+Because of these upgrades, we decided to offer security camera packages with all of these features available on all of our systems.

 If you decide to purchase or upgrade your security cameras, make sure you hire an installer or programmer who can help you configure all of the options on your system that can help you protect your home or business from intruders who know to hide their faces and act quickly.
-Most older systems just record activity and don’t have the capacity to notify you or take action on its on.
-Also make sure your cameras are IP66 rated for adverse weather and electrical spikes especially in areas with a large amount of lightning strikes.
+Most older systems just record activity and don’t have the capacity to notify you or take action on its own.
+Also, make sure your cameras are IP66 rated for adverse weather and electrical spikes especially in areas with a lot of lightning strikes.
 Last but not least, if you don’t purchase a system from us at least make sure you get a long enough warranty to protect your investment.
-Cameras that are not IP66 rated usually only have a 1 year warranty.
+Cameras that are not IP66 rated usually only have a 1-year warranty.
 Try to get an HD security camera system with a warranty of at least 2 to 3 years.